THE DAY

 Tuesday 2nd August

 The wedding ceremony took place at 2pm.
-We w’re planning on holding it outside in Ross Priory’s beautiful grounds if the weather was good enough, but sadly mother nature didn’t play ball so it was held in their stunning ceremony room.
+We were planning on holding it outside in Ross Priory’s beautiful grounds if the weather was good enough, but sadly mother nature didn’t play ball so it was held in their stunning ceremony room.

-After the ceremony there were canapés and bubbly, and a chance to mingle, whilst our photographers worked their magic.
+After the ceremony, there were canapés and bubbly, and a chance to mingle, whilst our photographers worked their magic.

 Ross Priory really were truly amazing.
 Because our numbers were quite small, they kindly agreed to let us mix and match the vegetarian and non-vegetarian options.
 This meant our guests were free to choose — for example — a veggie starter and a meat main, or visa versa.

 The evening reception started around 7.30pm and was a relaxed affair.
-After lunchtime the casual visitors to Ross Priory were pretty much non-existent (it’s more or less in the middle of nowhere) and we pretty much had the venue to ourselves.
+After lunchtime, the casual visitors to Ross Priory were pretty much non-existent (it’s more or less in the middle of nowhere) and we pretty much had the venue to ourselves.
 There’s a lovely bar and a dance floor, for those who felt the need to shake their funky thang!

-With such a small number of us we thought it would be a bit over kill to hire a DJ, so we played some tunes from one of our iPods over the venue’s sound system.
+With such a small number of us, we thought it would be a bit overkill to hire a DJ, so we played some tunes from one of our iPods over the venue’s sound system.

 We also had Bygone Booth set up to take silly photos, with prints given to everyone at the time, along with digital copies for us.
 They were a massive hit, especially with the kids!